 Escape motion is a type of picking motion that moves away from the body of the guitar along a diagonal or semicircular motion path.
-This allows the pick to break free from in between the strings and escape, making clean string changes possible.
+This allows the pick to break free from in between the strings and escape, avoiding the surrounding strings, and making clean string changes possible.

 You can think of the area around the strings as two zones, a trapped zone and an escape zone:

 The trapped zone is the space below the strings, near the body of the guitar.
 This is where you position the point of the pick when you want to play a note.
 The escape zone is the area above the strings.
 This is where you have to be when you want to switch strings, to avoid hitting something.

 So a pickstroke that can switch strings would need to move through both places.
 It would need to spend at least part of its travel in the trapped zone between the strings to play the note, and part in the escape zone above the strings, where it can move around more freely and switch strings.